xdslproject/xdsl/README.md

 # xDSL: A Python-native SSA Compiler Framework

-[xDSL](http://www.xdsl.dev) is a Python-native compiler framework built around SSA-based intermediate representations (IRs).
+[xDSL](http://www.xdsl.dev) is a Python-native compiler framework for building compiler infrastructure.
+It provides *SSA-based intermediate representations (IRs)* and tools to assemble or define new IRs, making it easy to experiment with compiler infrastructure directly from Python.

+xDSL is inspired by [MLIR](https://mlir.llvm.org/), a compiler framework developed in C++, that is part of the LLVM project.
+An inherent advantage of a close design is the straightforward interoperability between xDSL and MLIR, making it possible to translate abstractions and programs back and forth.
+This results in one big SSA-based abstraction ecosystem, enabling Python's productivity, making analysis through simple scripting languages possible.
+This allows programs to be lowered through multiple IR levels, benefit from abstraction-specific optimizations, and still leverage MLIR's code generation and low-level optimizations.

-Users of xDSL build a compiler by assembling predefined domain-specific IRs and, optionally, defining their own custom IRs. xDSL uses multi-level IRs, meaning that during the compilation process, a program will be lowered through several of these IRs.
+Users of xDSL can build a compiler by assembling predefined domain-specific IRs and, optionally, defining their own custom IRs. xDSL uses multi-level IRs, meaning that during the compilation process, a program can be lowered through several of these IRs.
-This allows the implementation of abstraction-specific optimization passes, similar to the structure of common DSL compilers (such as Devito, Psyclone, and Firedrake).
+This allows for the implementation of abstraction-specific optimization passes, similar to the structure of common DSL compilers (such as Devito, Psyclone, and Firedrake).
-To simplify the writing of these passes, xDSL uses a uniform data structure based on SSA, basic blocks, and regions, which additionally enables the writing of generic passes.
+To simplify the writing of these passes, xDSL uses a uniform data structure based on SSA, basic blocks, and regions, which additionally enable the writing of generic passes.

-The design of xDSL is influenced by [MLIR](https://mlir.llvm.org/), a compiler framework developed in C++, that is part of the LLVM project.
-An inherent advantage of a close design is the easy interaction between the two frameworks, making it possible to translate abstractions and programs back and forth.
-This results in one big SSA-based abstraction ecosystem that can be worked with through Python, making analysis through simple scripting languages possible.
-Additionally, xDSL can leverage MLIR's code generation and low-level optimization capabilities.
+In short, xDSL makes it possible to:
+  - Prototype compilers quickly in Python
+  - Build DSLs with custom IRs
+  - Run analyses and transformations with simple scripts
+  - Interop smoothly with MLIR and benefit from LLVM's backend

+### Contents:
 - [Installation](#installation)
 - [Getting Started](#getting-started)
 - [xDSL Developer Setup](#xdsl-developer-setup)